CatMLima/HBV202GAss10-design-pattern-project/README.md

 # HBV202GAssignment9
-A project skeletonto implement the composite pattern and the observer pattern based on tests using JUnit4.
+A project skeleton implementing the composite pattern and the observer pattern based on tests using JUnit4.

 This project is a Maven project, i.e. it uses the standard Maven project structure that your IDE hopefully understands when you `git clone` it.
 The provided Maven POM includes the JUnit4 dependency.